-Setup allows you to use the factory-defined power savings level (Longest Life), or choose between High Perform, Custom, or Off.
+As you have seen in this chapter, Setup allows you to use the factory set power savings level (Longest Life), or choose between High Perform, Custom, or Off.
 Each provides a special value to your current work effort.
-These power management levels were designed with you in mind.
+These power management levels have been designed with you in mind.
 For example, you can use them under the following circumstances:

 - Longest Life Provides best battery life and good performance.
 Use while traveling long distances. - High Perform Provides best performance and good battery life.
-Use while on the road, traveling short distances. - Custom Lets you decide!
-Set power management levels according to your own needs and present environment. - Off Works well in an office environment while powering your NEC Versa with AC power.
+Use while on the road, traveling short distances. - Custom You decide!
+Set power management levels according to your own needs and present environment. - Off Office environment, using AC power.